-- Students must register any in-person engaged learning activity that takes place off campus and within the United States through the Student Registration for Engaged Learning Activity form (view instructions and preview the form here).
+- Submit a Student Application for Engaged Learning Activity form (view instructions and preview the form here) and receive a no-objection review from the Chief International Travel Safety Officer and the International Travel Oversight Committee.
 Within the registration, students must agree to follow any applicable laws, rules, regulations, orders, and public health guidelines at their host location.
 They must also agree to follow any applicable U-M requirements for returning to campus after their engaged learning activity concludes.

 - If there is a travel component, students must register travel in the U-M Travel Registry.

 - Following the U-M suspension of domestic travel, students may not use U-M funding for non-essential travel.

 Note 1: Clinical rotations in the health sciences are not considered engaged learning activities for purposes of this guidance.

 Note 2: If the activity reoccurs multiple times, students should register only once, indicating the date of the first possible occurrence and the date of the last overnight travel.